AHD: How did you come to found Walk the Light?

 AHD: What has been one of your favorite experiences at the Walk the Light Festivals?

 LA: There is so much happening simultaneously at the Festivals, because we incorporate every art genre imaginable and then also encourage the live expression of the art.
 So you have dancers dancing while painters are painting and singers are singing, and all the artists begin feeding off of each other’s creative energy and so the environment is just electric.
-I get the privilege of watching all of this from a “birds eye view” because I’m the coordinator, and that’s really my favorite part: taking a step back and watching everyone do what they do best.
+I get the privilege of watching all of this from a “birds-eye view” because I’m the coordinator, and that’s really my favorite part: taking a step back and watching everyone do what they do best.

 One of my favorite moments at an event was this one time when one of our board members, Carlos Cazares, brought three of his art students to “perform” painting a collaborative piece.
 It was a huge 4-panel structure shaped like a cube that seemed like it was eight feet tall, and each person had 1 panel to paint.
 It was an incredible experience to watch the four of them pour their soul into this piece.
-At one point as I was watching I suddenly got very emotional and started crying; I felt so much love and peace in that moment and realized that what they were doing was actually an expression of worship and that God was smiling on what they were doing.
+At one point as I was watching I suddenly got very emotional and started crying; I felt so much love and peace at that moment and realized that what they were doing was actually an expression of worship and that God was smiling on what they were doing.

 AHD: On the Walk the Light website, it says "That artists carry the soul of a society," and it seems to imply that art is a guiding force, can you explain this a little more?